silvacms/documentation/source/silva/buildout/extending.rst

    [buildout]
    # options ...

-Each section is responsible for the installing a part of the software, usually in the ``parts`` directory of the buildout.
+Each section is responsible for installing a part of the software, usually in the ``parts`` directory of the buildout.
 For example a ``zope2`` section takes care of installing Zope 2.
 An ``instance`` section takes care of creating a Zope instance.
 See the example taken